-Exhibit 73 shows that 39% of Milwaukie's households are extremely low or very low-income, with incomes below \$48,450.
-These households can afford monthly rent of \$1,210 or less, which is below the HUD Fair Market Rent of \$1,735 and below the market rent of for a two-bedroom
+Exhibit 73 shows that 39% of Milwaukie's households are extremely low or very low income, with incomes below \$48,450.
+These households can afford monthly rent of \$1,210 or less, which is below the HUD Fair Market Rent of \$1,735 and below the market rent of \$1,413 for a twobedroom unit.
+Private housing developers generally cannot build housing affordable to households in these income groups because the rents are too low to pay for the cost of development.
+Newly built housing for households with these incomes is generally incomerestricted affordable housing, built with government subsidy.

 About 22% of Milwaukie households are low income, with incomes between \$48,000 and \$78,000.
 These households can afford rents of \$1,210 to \$1,940.
-Only the highest income households in this group can afford market-rate housing (such as HUD Fair Market Rent of \$1,735 or market rent for a two-bedroom unit of \$1,413).
+Only the highest-income households in this group can afford market-rate housing (such as HUD Fair Market Rent of \$1,735 or market rent of \$1,413 for a two-bedroom unit).
 Private housing developers generally cannot build housing affordable to households in this income group because the rents are too low to pay for the cost of development.
 Newly built housing for households in this income group is less commonly built and generally has some form of government subsidy to make development financially feasible.